-Bimalda’s ability to recreate just the right mood and ambiance is displayed throughout the film be it the luscious romantic interludes outdoors or the swinging chandeliers and dark shadows within the haveli but none better than in the scene of the mela where the several documentary like establishing shots beautifully capture the sheer rustic flavor of the event.
-The filmmaker is seen as it isn’t merely coverage but small human touches in these shots like a young boy hungrily eyeing a food stall or the various times that both Dilip Kumar and Vyjayanthimala cross each other’s paths without noticing the other (they do so finally at the end of the sequence) – a good 37 years before the much talked about crossing of paths of Shah Rukh Khan and Kajol in Dilwale Dulhania Le Jaayenge (1995).
+Bimalda’s ability to recreate just the right mood and ambiance is displayed throughout the film be it the luscious romantic interludes outdoors or the swinging chandeliers and dark noirish shadows within the haveli but none better than in the scene of the mela or village fair where the several documentary-like establishing shots beautifully capture the sheer rustic flavor of the event.
+The sensitive filmmaker in Bimal Roy is seen as it isn’t merely coverage but the little human touches in these shots like a young boy hungrily eyeing a food stall or the various times that both Dilip Kumar and Vyjayanthimala cross each other’s paths without noticing the other (they do so finally at the end of the sequence) – a good 37 years before the much talked about crossing of paths of Shah Rukh Khan and Kajol in Dilwale Dulhania Le Jaayenge (1995).
 This eye for detail in capturing the right flavor is seen once again in Images of Kumbh, a film put together by Bimalda’s son Joy Roy from footage that Bimalda shot of the Kumbh Mela to be used as part of a feature film Amar Kumbh ki Khoj, which sadly never got made.
 Incidentally, the ambiance sound of the crowd in the Kumbh film is the ambiance sound from the mela scene of Madhumati!
 Another masterful touch in the film is the shot of Dilip Kumar’s hands holding up the painting of Madhumati in the foreground and when he brings down his hands in the background we see Madhavi standing there.
 We are as shocked as he is to see her.
 The climax, where the ghost of Madhumati comes to take her revenge on Ugranarayan, is a masterstroke and the highlight of the film.
-It was used by Farah Khan years later in Om Shanthi Om (2007) as well…
+It was re-used by Farah Khan years later in Om Shanthi Om (2007) as well…

-Admittedly, on the fall side there are elements catering to the commercial requirements of mainstream Hindi Cinema that do stick out and take a toll on the story for example the entire lengthy ‘comic’ sequence with Johnny Walker and the exorcist which adds nothing of value to the film and slows down the otherwise engaging film.
+Admittedly, on the fall side, there are elements catering to the commercial requirements of mainstream Hindi Cinema that do stick out and take a toll on the story for example the entire lengthy ‘comic’ sequence with Johnny Walker and the exorcist, which adds nothing of value to the film and slows down the otherwise engaging film.

 But above all, the film is a total triumph for Salil Chowdhury seeing perhaps his best and most popular musical score ever.
 Each song be it the haunting Aaja Re Pardesi, the folksy Bichua or Zulmi Se Aankh Ladi, Toote Hue Khwabon Ne, Suhana Safar or the romantic Ghadi Ghadi Mera Dil Dhadke, Dil Tadap Tadap Ke Keh Raha Hai Aa Bhi Jaa or even the comic Jungle Mein Mor Naacha is tuned to perfection.
 In fact, Lata Mangeshkar counts Aaja Re Pardesi from Madhumati as among her ten best songs ever.
 To quote her, “I love all the songs of Madhumati,” she confessed and remembered how happy everyone was on the day Aaja Re Pardesi was recorded.
 “Lyricist Shailendra gave me flowers.
 The director Bimal Roy came forward to congratulate me.
 The song was beautiful and it was such a big hit too.”

-In Madhumati, Salil Chowdhury seems inspired by the verdant hillsides of Assam where as a child he had roamed with his forest officer father.
+In Madhumati, Salil Chowdhury seems inspired by the verdant hillsides of Assam, where, as a child, he had roamed with his forest officer father.
 When the songs of Madhumati were composed, the tweeting of birds, the flight of an eagle, and the patter of rain all seemed to seep into the melody.
 And as always Salilda’s background score is right on target lifting the film several notches as he effectively helps in enhancing the eerie mood of the film.

 Hindi, Suspense, Black & White